ethanmdavidson/DeathProgress/README.md

 ## Death Progress and Life Perspective

 This is a live wallpaper for Android.
 It displays the percentage of your life that has already gone by.
+It is meant to be an always-present [memento mori](https://en.wikipedia.org/wiki/Memento_mori), provoking you to frequently think about your mortality.

 See the [Google Play Store listing](https://play.google.com/store/apps/details?id=com.machinerychorus.lifeprogresswallpaper).